 Outside Professional Activities, whether paid or unpaid or on leave, are activities that are within the faculty member's area of professional, academic expertise.
 A conflict of commitment occurs when outside activities interfere with professional obligations to the University.
 The maximum time limit for full-time faculty to engage in outside professional activities is 384 hours or 48 days.
 The maximum amount that may be earned (earnings threshold) is 40K or 40% of fiscal year base salary (scale 0), whichever is greater.
 Faculty must disclose annually all time spent and income generated from Category I and II activities.
 Furthermore, they must obtain pre-approval for all Category I activities and if they anticipate exceeding the time limits or earnings threshold.
-Category II and III activities do not require pre-approval.
+Income earned beyond the maximum threshold is due to the Plan, as detailed in the Compensation Plan